Abandoned village arridavuAbandoned village arridavu

 Arridavu

-🥾 Route lasting 30 minutes’ walk (one way)
+🥾 30-minute walk (one way)

-The return journey takes the same path.
+You return along the same path.

 The tourist office cannot be held responsible for any accidents that may occur on this walk.